TheBen27/Honors-Project/readme.md

 Due to space considerations, most of the raw data for this project (barring the labels) is not in this repository.
-The raw accelerometer data and video data are available from Dan Crear and are backed up on both my laptop and backup hard drives.
+The raw accelerometer data and video data are available from Dan Crear at VIMS and are backed up on both my laptop and backup hard drives.

 The "Accelerometer" folder contains the raw data, and is used by the